-Where a Casual Employee has been rostered on a regular and systemic basis over 26 weeks (provided that the rostering pattern has not resulted from coverage for extended absences such as parental leave, long service leave, workers compensation leave and extended personal leave), either the Employer or the Employee has the right to request in writing the conversion to permanent employment and that request will not unreasonably refused by either party.
+Where a Casual Employee has been rostered on a regular and systemic basis over 26 weeks (provided that the rostering pattern has not resulted from coverage for extended absences such as parental leave, annual leave, long service leave, workers compensation leave and extended personal leave), either the Employer or the Employee has the right to request in writing the conversion to permanent employment and that request will not unreasonably refused by either party.
+The party that refuses the request must confirm this, and the reason in writing.